-My particular concerns are stewardship of the world for the benefit of future generations, and a more equitable distribution of wealth – both locally and worldwide.
+My particular concerns are stewardship of the world for the benefit of future generations, peace, and a more equitable distribution of wealth – both locally and worldwide.

 At school in the 1960s, I was already aware of the threat of future global warming caused by rising levels of atmospheric carbon dioxide (I had an inspirational physics teacher, Philip Titchmarsh, who had introduced me to the works of Svante Arrhenius and Milutin Milanković).
 At that time, it seemed to me that replacing coal with nuclear power was the answer to the problem.